-When I hosted a 50th anniversary party for my parents last spring, I decided to make my own chair sashes.
-I considered renting chair covers, but I felt I could DIY some chair sashes more affordably.
+When I hosted a 50th-anniversary party for my parents last spring, I decided to make my own chair sashes.
+I considered renting chair covers, but I felt I could make some DIY chair sashes more affordably.

 The tulle I used gives a very soft and “bridal” effect.
 I wish I could leave these on all year round!
-Stay tuned for a step-by-step video tutorial on how I achieved this little “messy bun” style.
+You can watch my video tutorial to see how I achieved this little “messy bun” style.

 DIY Pom-Poms and Paper Flowers

 You can see how these two paper decor items added some extra charm to my DIY bridal shower banner.
 Perfectly customized for the guest of honor!

-Though I created my own pennant banner for this bridal shower, you can order one of several customized designs by clicking the image below.
+Though I created my own pennant banner for this bridal shower, you can order one of several customized designs by clicking on the images below.

-Not interested in making your own frame design from scratch?
-Click the image below to explore dozens of other digital file downloads you can customize for your event.
+If you’re not interested in making your own frame, click the image below to customize a design for your event.

 DIY Bridal Shower Favors

-To tie a ribbon on the event (pun very intended), I created biscotti treat bags and designed a “thank you” tag with my Silhouette Cameo.
-My niece is heading to Italy for her honeymoon, so I tried to sprinkle in some Italian accents here and there.
+To tie a ribbon on the event, I created biscotti treat bags and designed a “thank you” tag with my Cricut.
+My niece was heading to Italy for her honeymoon, so I tried to sprinkle in some Italian accents here and there.